 2. Conostylidoideae Lindley

-SiO2 sand +; tannin-containing cells; (epidermal walls thickened), hairs branched; flowers ± pubescent outside (and inside), (monosymmetric); T (not connate), (valvate); (A adnate to T), (with ± petel-like dorsal appendage); pollen 2-8 porate; ovary at least partly inferior; ovules 1-many/carpel; (fruit indehiscent or a schizocarp); (seeds ridged, tegmen massive - Anigozanthus); cotyledon photosynthetic, hypocotyl +, primary root well developed; n = 4-8, 11.
+Root (stele 2-arch - Tribonanthes), vessels scattered throughout the pith, cortical cells 10-20-layered, endodermal cells usu. rectangular/radially elongated, outer tangential wall relatively thin; tannin-containing cells +; SiO2 sand +; (epidermal walls thickened), hairs branched; (inflorescence capitate); flowers ± pubescent outside (and inside), (monosymmetric); T (valvate); (A adnate to T), (with ± petal-like dorsal appendage); tapetal cells not binucleate, pollen 2-8 porate; ovary at least partly inferior, placental sclereids +; fruit (schizocarp/indehiscen); (seeds ridged, tegmen massive - Anigozanthus); n = 4-8, 11; cotyledon photosynthetic, hypocotyl +, primary root well developed.

 Synonymy: Conostylidaceae Takhtajan